laurencelundblade/QCBOR/README.md

 **Supports nearly all of RFC 7049** – Only minor, corner-case parts of RFC 7049 are not directly supported (canonicalization, decimal fractions, big floats).
-Decoding indefinite length strings but requires a string allocator (see documentation).
+Decoding indefinite length strings is supported, but requires a string allocator (see documentation).
 Encoding indefinite length strings is not supported, but is also not necessary or preferred.